Spotify Promotion for Afrobeats Artists: 2026 Guide

 Quick Answer

-Afrobeats listeners grew by 22% globally in 2025 according to Spotify Wrapped data, and the genre has scaled by more than 5,000% since 2021.
-More than 152,000 Afrobeats tracks are streamed every hour on Spotify.
-Wizkid became the first African artist to surpass 10 billion career streams in January 2026, Tyla peaked at 40.7 million monthly listeners, and Tems currently leads Nigerian artists with 23.3 million monthly listeners.
-According to Chartlex campaign data, Afrobeats tracks running geo-targeted promotion to Nigeria, the UK diaspora, and US markets see save rates 25-35% higher than untargeted campaigns in the same price tier.
-If you make Afrobeats, Amapiano, Afropop, or any genre rooted in African sound, this is the most favorable promotion environment the genre has ever seen.
+Afrobeats listeners grew 22% globally in 2025 according to Spotify Wrapped data, scaling over 5,000% since 2021.
+Wizkid became the first African artist to surpass 10 billion career streams in January 2026.
+According to Chartlex campaign data, Afrobeats tracks running geo-targeted promotion to Nigeria, the UK diaspora, and US markets see save rates 25-35% higher than untargeted campaigns.
+If you make Afrobeats, Amapiano, or Afro-fusion, this is the strongest promotion window the genre has ever seen.

 The Afrobeats Explosion: What the Numbers Actually Show